-I Promise to Let You Have Ugly Hair - Vows to My Teenager
+I Promise To Let You Have Ugly Hair

 I recently spent time around a table with some older and wiser mothers.
 Conversation soon turned to teenagers.

 I envied my own budding members of this often maligned demographic, who sat on the hostess' matching recliners, lost in competition on their iPods, while the battle-worn women told of children morphing into angry, emotionally unstable - even abusive - teens.

 “You never want to believe it will happen to you,” said one.
 "You never want to believe that your sweet child will change."